JimiPepper/bash-scripts/README.md

 + **gog.sh**
   + Provide an environment variable instead of using a hardcoded path stored in the script

++ **resize.sh**
+  + Parallelize the script in order two perform several resizing in the same time (as an option to use when you call the script)
+  + Add a verbose option to see how long the process have to work before the script finishes.

 + **.bash_aliases**
   + Add new alias